8. Life Inside the Envelope

 Record keeping, which took just a few minutes a day, helped me live within my limits by showing me what those limits were.
 Records were a graphic and irrefutable way to prove to myself that doing too much intensified my symptoms and led to increased rest.
 Also, I used my health log to motivate myself.
 My records showed me I was improving and my improvement encouraged me to aim for more symptom-free days.
 Another way I checked on myself was to discuss how I was doing with somebody else, often using my logs for reference.
 Such discussions helped me to be accountable to someone else.

-This strategy was so central to my recovery that chapter 10 is devoted to it.
+This strategy was so central to my recovery that a whole chapter (10) is devoted to it.

 Stop and Choose